adeboni/electronics/README.md

 * Camera Remote: Wireless camera shutter control
 * Gas Sensor: A generic MQ gas sensor board with LED indicators
 * PS2 Drone Controller: Lets you control quadcopters with a Bluetooth PS2 controller
+* WH24 Rachio Adapter: A 915 MHz radio that can receive and parse packets from an Ambient Weather Station and control the rain sensor input on a Rachio irrigation controller
+* Scrubotron: A tape head amplifier for use with tape head wands
+* Mega Trackball: Adapter PCBs for a bowling-ball sized trackball mouse
+* Reverb Pedal: Custom reverb guitar pedal based on a PT2399
+* Looper Pedal: Custom looper guitar pedal based on an ISD1000 series voice recorder